wadesalazar/open-vds/docs/connection.rst

   - s3
   - azure
   - gs
+  - sd
   - azureSAS
+  - file

+If the file protocol scheme is used the rest of the path will be decoded according to url encoding, however if OpenVDS fails to recognise the protocol of a url it will treat the url as a local file.

 For ``s3`` and ``gs`` the ``resource`` will be the bucket while for ``azure`` the ``resource`` will be the container. ``azureSAS`` will treat ``resource/sub_path`` as the baseURL